The Conference of European National Librarians (short ‘CENL’) is a network of 46 national libraries in 45 European countries.

 Members of CENL are the national librarians of the member states of the Council of Europe.
 Since 1987, CENL has worked to advance the cause of Europe’s national libraries, reinforcing our special role in preserving the continent’s cultural heritage and making it accessible to all.

 Our Executive Committee is appointed for a period of at least three years, driving forward CENL’s strategy and action plan.
-Since 2015, the Chairmanship has been filled by the Chief Executive of the British Library in the United Kingdom.
+Starting December 1st, 2021, the Chairmanship has been filled by the Director General of the Deutsche Nationalbibliothek/German National Library.

-The CENL Secretariat is currently being administered by the International Office in the British Library in the United Kingdom.
+The CENL Secretariat is currently being administered by the German National Library.
 The CENL secretariat executes the daily administrative tasks related to the operation of CENL, across the areas of finance, bursary management, communications and meetings.